balderdashy/sails-docs/reference/blueprint-api/Add.md

 ### Notes

 > + If you'd like to spend some more time with Dolly, a more detailed walkthrough related to the example above is available [here](https://gist.github.com/mikermcneil/e5a20b03be5aa4e0459b).
-> + This action is for adding foreign records to _plural_ ("collection") associations.
-If you want to set or unset a _singular_ ("model") association, just use [update](http://sailsjs.com/documentation/reference/blueprint-api/Update.html) and set the model association to the id of the new foreign record (or `null` to clear the association).
+> + This action is for adding a foreign record to a _plural_ ("collection") associations.
+If you want to set or unset a _singular_ ("model") association, just use [update](http://sailsjs.com/documentation/reference/blueprint-api/update) and set the model association to the id of the new foreign record (or `null` to clear the association).
+If you want to completely _replace_ the set of records in the collection with another set, use the [replace](http://sailsjs.com/documentation/reference/blueprint-api/replace) blueprint.
 > + The example above assumes "rest" blueprints are enabled, and that your project contains at least an 'Employee' model with association: `involvedInPurchases: {collection: 'Purchase', via: 'cashier'}` as well as a `Purchase` model with association: `cashier: {model: 'Employee'}`.
 You can quickly achieve this by running:
 >
 >   ```shell